-- Your airline is required to provide you with meals and refreshments appropriate to the length of the delay and two free telephone calls or emails if you are delayed by: - hours or more for a flight less than 1,500 kilometres eg Belfast London; - hours or more for a flight between 1,500 and 3,500 kilometres eg Belfast Faro; and - hours or more for a flight more than 3,500 kilometres eg Belfast New York. - If you are delayed overnight your airline is required to provide you with hotel accommodation and transport to and from the hotel.

-If you are delayed by more than five hours and decide not to travel, you are entitled to a refund.
+- Your airline is required to provide you with meals and refreshments appropriate to the length of the delay and two free telephone calls or emails if you are delayed by: - two hours or more for a flight less than 1,500 kilometres e.g. Belfast London. - three hours or more for a flight between 1,500 and 3,500 kilometres e.g. Belfast - Faro. - four hours or more for a flight more than 3,500 kilometres e.g. Belfast -New York. - If you are delayed overnight your airline is required to provide you with hotel accommodation and transport to and from the hotel. - If you are delayed by more than five hours and decide not to travel, you are entitled to a refund.
 Refunds should be paid by the airline within seven days.

-- 4. If your flight is delayed but the airline does not provide you with the above assistance: - Keep the receipts for any meals and refreshments you buy; - You should send copies (not the originals) of these receipts to the airline along with a request for a full refund; and - ✓ If you made essential calls on your mobile during the delay, you should also send a copy of your bill with the calls highlighted.
+- If your flight is delayed but the airline does not provide you with assistance: - keep the receipts for any meals and refreshments you buy; - send copies (not the originals) of these receipts to the airline along with a request for a full refund; and - send a copy of your bill highlighting essential calls you made on your mobile during the delay.